Davening resources

 • Amy Little recommends the AudioSiddur website.
 To find Birchot haShachar and P'sukei D'zimrah, look under "Weekday Minyan."
 (Page numbers are according to the new Siddur Sim Shalom, not the edition we use.)

-• Amy says about the sound files at the Congregation Agudas Achim website, "the cantor has a pleasing voice and his pace is slow enough for learning without being painfully plodding.
-Good clarity too."
+• Check out the sound files at the Congregation Agudas Achim website.
+Amy says "the cantor [Cantor Neil Blumofe, now Rabbi Neil Blumofe] has a pleasing voice and his pace is slow enough for learning without being painfully plodding.
+Good clarity, too."
 When asked to compare CAA to the Virtual Cantor, Judith Weiss, former davening coordinator of Minyan Rimonim, said, "The CAA hazzan enunciates more clearly, you can hear the melody better.
 He doesn't sing it like a cantor, but simply so you can follow the melody line and learn it.
-But the Virtual Cantor has much more stuff; this is just the Shabbat services."
+But the Virtual Cantor has much more stuff.."

 Gabbai resources